razuna/razuna-docs/docs/start/quickstart.md

 ### How to add assets to Razuna

-* Add assets to Razuna :
+* Add assets from local machine :

 From your current folder on the left side, click into it and the contents in your folder will be show in main page.